rexrichardson/rex-portfolio/_posts/dplay-web-prototype.md

 ## A react.js prototype for Dplay

-During my time at Dplay (now Discovery+), I craeted a web prototype to see how effective the design team's design system was in practise.
-This involved implementing spacing, font sizes and interactions at varying breakpoints.
+During my time at Dplay (now Discovery+), I personally created a web prototype to see how effective the design team's design system was in practise.
+This involved implementing several values that varied at different breakpoints such as spacing, font sizes, interactions (hover, focus, active) and grids.
+The prototype was developed for all breakpoints from moibile to TV.
+View the project in action in the video below.